Skip to content

 on

 Working as a waiter or waitress can expose you to different types of potential hazards.
-Cuts caused by broken glass, back pain and foot problems can all be common waitstaff injuries you should be aware of.
-In most cases, they can easily be eliminated with the correct precautions.
+Cuts caused by broken glass, back pain, and foot problems are some of the common injuries faced in this role.
+Understanding **how to avoid injuries as a waiter and waitress** is crucial to ensuring safety.
+In most cases, these injuries can easily be eliminated with the correct precautions.

-Here are 6 of the most common Waiter & Waitress injuries and how to avoid them.
+Here are 6 of the most common Waiter and Waitress injuries and how to avoid them.

 1. Sore Feet